 1 What is a Community Participation Plan?
-4 3.7 How should the community be kept informed of outcomes from the 01 1.1 Where does this CPP apply?
-4 engagement?
-21 1.2 What is included in the CPP?
-6 3.8 How will consent modifications or reviews be notified?
-21 1.3 How will the CPP be used?
-6 3.9 How can the public lodge 1.4 New Planning Framework (LSPS, LEP and DCP development) 6 submissions?
-21 • NA/by is community posticination in 4 How can the community participate in the planning process?
-22 2 Why is community participation in planning important?
-8 4.1 What are the different types of 2.1 What legislation governs planning ••• engagement?
-22 in NSW?
-10 4.2 What are the different pathways for planning?
-23 2.2 What are the principles of community participation?
-11 4.3 What type of engagement techniques 2.3 How can we understand different levels of participation?
-12 can be used for different Canterbury Bankstown communities?
-34 2.4 Why do we need to apply different levels of participation to different scales of development?
-13 5 How should council measure and record participation?
-36 5.1 Evaluation 36 3 What are the exhibition timeframe and notification requirements 14 5.2 Submissions 36 3.1 What are the requirements for exhibition?
-15 API PENDIX 37 3.2 Can Council extend the engagement for Development Applications?
-15 01.6 acca pv 70 3.3 How can Development Applications be viewed by the public?
-20 GLC DSSARY 38 3.4 How can the public lodge submissions?
+4 1.1 Where does this CPP apply?
+4 1.2 What is included in the CPP?
+6 1.3 How will the CPP be used?
+6 3 1.4 New Planning Framework (LSPS, LEP and DCP development) 6 4 2 Why is community participation in planning important?
+8 4 2.1 What legislation governs planning in NSW?
+10 4 2.2 What are the principles of community participation?
+11 4 2.3 How can we understand different levels of participation?
+12 2.4 Why do we need to apply different levels of participation to different scales of development?
+13 Ę Ę 3 What are the exhibition timeframe and notification requirements 14 5 3.1 What are the requirements for exhibition?
+15 3.2 Can Council extend the engagement for Development Applications?
+15 3.3 How can Development Applications be viewed by the public?
+20 • 3.4 How can the public lodge submissions?
 20 3.5 How will sumissions be considered?
 20 3.6 Is Council obligated to notify the public of outcomes from the assessment?
 20